Dyalog/HMon/docs/HMON.md

 # Introduction

-The Health Monitor (HMON) interface to the Dyalog interpreter allows a separate user application or tool to connect and monitor its activity, memory usage etc., to gauge its "state of health".
+The Health Monitor (HMON) interface to the Dyalog interpreter allows a client application or tool to connect and monitor its activity, memory usage etc., to gauge its "state of health".

-Dyalog does not provide any application that uses the interface other than a sample.
+Dyalog does not provide any client that uses the interface other than a sample.

 The interface is for a _monitor_ and currently only allows the client to _observe_ what is going on inside the interpreter to which it is attached, not control it in any way.

 THE HEALTH MONITOR INTERFACE IS UNDER CONTINUING DEVELOPMENT AND HAS BEEN